Community Eligibility Provision (CEP)

-What is the Community Eligibility Provision (CEP) at Madison Elementary?
+What is the Community Eligibility Provision (CEP) at Madison and Jefferson Elementary?

 Community Eligibility Provision (CEP) was created as part of the USDA’s National School Lunch Program.
 It allows schools with high eligibility for free and reduced price lunches to opt in to provide free meals for all students in the school regardless of income.

-If my child(ren) only attends Madison, why should I complete a Free and Reduced Price Meal Application?
+If my child(ren) only attends either Madison or Jefferson, why should I complete a Free and Reduced Price Meal Application?

-Will my child(ren) at Madison Elementary receive free meals if even they don’t qualify based on the Free and Reduced Price Meal application?
+Will my child(ren) at Madison and/or Jefferson Elementary receive free meals if even they don’t qualify based on the Free and Reduced Price Meal application?

-All students at Madison Elementary receive free breakfast and lunch regardless of income or other information provided on the application.
+All students at Madison and Jefferson Elementary receive free breakfast and lunch regardless of income or other information provided on the application.

 Will all of my children receive free meals even if they don’t attend Madison Elementary?

-Only Madison, with the CEP program, provides free meals to all students.
-If you have a child in a school that is not Madison Elementary, that child will need to pay for meals.
-Children not at Madison Elementary may be eligible to receive free or reduced price meals at their schools if they qualify under the requirements of the free and reduced price lunch program.
+Only Madison and Jefferson, with the CEP program, provides free meals to all students.
+If you have a child in a school that is not at Madison or Jefferson Elementary, that child will need to pay for meals.
+Children not at Madison or Jefferson Elementary may be eligible to receive free or reduced price meals at their schools if they qualify under the requirements of the free and reduced price lunch program.
 Families are encouraged to complete a Free and Reduced Price Meal Application to potentially qualify for meal payment assistance.